Honors 4023: Directed Studies: exploring independently

 All Directed Studies Proposals should be submitted as early in the previous semester as possible.
 A limited number of openings are available.

-A copy of the term paper, research project report, or final written exam (or other appropriate representation of closure), together with the mentor's final evaluative comments, must be turned in to the Honors office before the first day of exams for the semester.
+A copy of the term paper, research project report, or other appropriate documentation, together with the mentor's final evaluative comments, must be turned in to the Honors office after the project has been graded by the professor.
 These materials will be placed in the student's Honors portfolio.